MyoInteract: A Framework for Fast Prototyping of Biomechanical HCI Tasks using Reinforcement Learning: MyoInteract: A GPU-accelerated Interaction Simulation Framework

 \subsubsection{Task Composability}

-We decompose interaction into two \textbf{composable primitives} (DP2) that form the foundational building blocks for the majority of mid-air HCI tasks: \begin{itemize} \item \textbf{Pointing:} The user must move the end-effector (fingertip) into a target sphere and maintain it for a specified dwell time.
-Targets are parametrised by size, 3D location, and colour. \item \textbf{Pressing:} The user must apply a specific activation force to a surface.
-Buttons are parametrised by location, orientation, geometry, colour, and force threshold. \end{itemize}
+Many mid-air HCI scenarios, such as selecting items from AR menus, pressing virtual buttons on public displays, or tapping keys on mid-air keyboards, are fundamentally based on target selection, which is thus, along with manipulation, considered the basis for 3D interaction \cite{alma991006699997403606}.
+We decompose interaction into two \textbf{interaction primitives} (DP2) that form the foundational building blocks for the majority of mid-air target selection HCI tasks: \begin{itemize} \item \textbf{Pointing:} The user must move the end-effector (fingertip) into a target sphere and maintain it for a specified dwell time.
+Targets are parametrized by size, 3D location, and color. \item \textbf{Pressing:} The user must apply a specific activation force to a surface.
+Buttons are parametrized by location, orientation, geometry, color, and force threshold. \end{itemize}

 The power of \textit{MyoInteract} lies in \textbf{chaining} these primitives.
 Instead of implementing monolithic environments for every new task, researchers can define complex workflows as sequences of primitives -- without modifying a single line of XML or Python code.
-For example, an AR interface can be defined as a sequence alternating between reaching virtual spheres (with 0.5s dwell) and pressing physical buttons (with 2N force).
+For example, an AR interface can be defined as a sequence alternating between reaching virtual spheres (with 0.5 s dwell) and pressing physical buttons (with 2 N force).
 This compositional approach allows for the instantiation of a wide variety of HCI scenarios (Section~\ref{sec:example-demonstrations}).
 By decoupling task logic from implementation, researchers can focus on the \textit{design} of the interaction sequence rather than the engineering of the simulation.